Taylor Ward: 2018–2020: MLB debut, inconsistent playing time

 In 2019, Ward was intermittently sent between Triple-A and the major leagues, including five options to Salt Lake before August.
-He received minimal playing time at third base as the Angels opted to give Zack Cozart, David Fletcher, and Matt Thaiss a majority of time at the position.
+He received minimal playing time at third base as the Angels gave Zack Cozart, David Fletcher, and Matt Thaiss a majority of time at the position.
 During a minor league stint in May, Ward was converted to play left fielder.
 In September, the Angels gave him his longest stint of the year with the major league club to replace an injured Justin Upton in left field.
 Ward batted .306 with 27 home runs and 71 RBIs in 106 games with Salt Lake and .292 with a home run and two RBIs in 20 games with the Angels.

-Ward began the COVID-19-shortened 2020 season with the major league club, switching between left field and right field to flank Mike Trout.
+Ward began the COVID-19-shortened 2020 season in the major leagues, switching between left field and right field to flank center fielder Mike Trout.
 On August 18, the Angels optioned Ward to the alternate training site being used in lieu of the cancelled minor league season.
-He was recalled to the major leagues on September 3 to finish out the season with the Angels.
-In 34 games, Ward hit .277 with five RBIs.
+He was recalled to the major leagues on September 3 and finished the season with the Angels.
+In 34 games, he hit .277 with five RBIs.

 2021–2022: Emergence in the outfield

-In 2021, Ward joined the major league club in May as a right fielder.
+In May 2021, Ward joined the Angels as a right fielder.
 He was batting .215 with four home runs through his first month, but his batting average improved as the season progressed.
-On June 17, Ward hit his first career grand slam, coming off Kyle Funkhouser in the 7th inning of a 7–5 win over the Detroit Tigers.
+On June 17, Ward hit his first career grand slam, coming off Kyle Funkhouser in the seventh inning of a 7–5 win over the Detroit Tigers.
 On July 22, Ward was optioned to Salt Lake.
 He was placed on the 7-day injured list on July 30 and began a rehab assignment with the Arizona Complex League Angels on September 16.
-Ward was recalled to the major leagues on September 29 but returned to the injured list on October 3 for a right adductor strain.
+He was recalled to the major leagues on September 29 but returned to the injured list on October 3 for a right adductor strain.
 Ward finished 2021 hitting .250 with eight home runs and 33 RBIs in 65 games.